 One recommended walking route starts at Taisho Pond.
 It was such an easy walk even preschoolers can walk through it easily!
 It was a 3km walk that weaves through the pond, the pine forests and even passes an active volcano before taking visitors to the heart of Kamikochi.

 We soaked in the breathtaking views of the mountains and bubbling rivers, as well as the autumn foliage.
 The yellows, reds and greens were so mesmerising that we couldn’t resist taking more pictures.
 Even though Kamikochi is a popular destination for tourists, the large expanse of space in the wildnerness meant we could find a spot to linger with our own personal space.
-The boy were happy playing with rocks and sticks.
+The boys were happy playing with rocks and sticks.

 Another walk we didn’t have time to take was the 1.5 hour walk into Myojin Pond.
 This will have to wait for our next visit.